rust-lang/rfcs/text/3649-macros-named-capture-groups.md

 With named repetition groups, these rules will be changed to the following:

-1. Capture groups no longer need to contain any metavariables.
+1. Group expansions no longer need to contain any metavariables.
-2. Captured variables or groups may only be expanded within their parent group.
-3. In expansion, the group will repeat as many times as its entire pattern was captured, independent of whatever its expansion contents are.
+2. In expansion, the group will repeat as many times as its entire pattern was captured, independent of whatever its expansion contents are.
-4. Expansion nesting variables or groups within groups that are not capture parents has no effect on nesting level.
-The entire child group is repeated as many times as the expansion parent repeats.
+3. Captured variables or groups may only be expanded within their parent group, if any.
+However, the capture parent does not need to be the immediate expansion parent.
 5. If a group name is given in the expansion with no `(...)`, the entire capture of that group is reemitted _including exact literals_.